Vrindavan: Temples

+Festivals

+Holi

+Holi is among the most prominent festivals observed in Vrindavan.
+As part of the Braj region, Vrindavan holds a central place in the festival's mythology and traditions owing to its association with Krishna and Radha.

+Unlike much of India, where Holi is observed as a single-day celebration, the festivities in the Braj region are extended, spanning a week or more, beginning from Rangbhari Ekadashi on the eleventh day of the bright fortnight of Phalguna.

+A distinctive tradition observed in Vrindavan is Phoolon ki Holi (Holi of flowers), held at the Banke Bihari Temple, in which priests shower devotees with fresh flower petals — including marigold and rose — in place of coloured powder, accompanied by devotional singing.
+The nearby towns of Barsana and Nandgaon are known for Lathmar Holi, in which women playfully beat men with bamboo sticks in a traditional reenactment of Krishna's visits to Radha's village.
+Vrindavan's widows have also historically participated in Holi celebrations at local temples, a practice that has received wide attention.

 City of Widows

 Vrindavan is also known as the "city of widows" due to the large number of widows who move into the town and surrounding area after losing their husbands.
 There are an estimated 15,000 to 20,000 widows.
 Many live in extreme poverty and spend time singing bhajan hymns at bhajanashrams, as documented in historian William Dalrymple's The Age of Kali (1998).
 An organisation called Guild of Service was formed to assist these deprived women and children.
-According to a survey report prepared by the government, several homes run by the government and different NGOs for widows.
+According to a government survey report, several homes for widows are run by the government and various NGOs.

 Culinary tradition

-Vrindavan and Mathura, the twin cities which are associated with Krishna are main centers of Braj Cuisine.
+Vrindavan and Mathura, the twin cities associated with Krishna, are the main centres of Braj Cuisine.
 Vrindavan Peda, Vrindavan Dahi Arbi jhor, Vrindavan khichdi, Bedmi puri, Dubki Aloo jhor, Moong Dal cheela, Heeng Kachori are some of the famous cuisines popular in this religious city.